CISecurity/ArtifactExpressions/iis/iis.site.systemweb.md

 # iis.site.systemweb

 ## Description
-The systemweb_test is used to check the status of Gatekeeper and any unsigned applications that have been granted execute permission.
+The systemweb_test is used to determine certain aspects of an IIS Site's configuration.
+It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
+The required object element references a systemweb_object and the optional state element specifies the data to check.

 ## Intent
 TBD